Brugmann's law: Exceptions

 A problem for the interpretation is that roots that quite plainly must have ended in a consonant cluster including a laryngeal, such as jan- < ǵenh₁- "beget" and therefore should have had a short vowel throughout (like darś- "see" < dorḱ-) nevertheless show the same patterning as sad-: jajana first-person singular, jajāna third-person singular.
 Whether that is a catastrophic failure of the theory or just levelling is uncertain, but after all, those who think the pattern seen in roots like sad- has a morphological, not phonological, origin, have their own headaches, such as the total failure of this "morphological" development to include roots ending in two consonants.
 Such an argument would anyway cut the ground out from under the neat distributions seen in the kinship terms, the special behaviour of "ox" and so on.

 Perhaps the most worrisome data are adverbs such as Sanskrit prati, Greek pros (< proti) (meaning "motion from or to a place or location at a place", depending on the case of the noun that it governs) and some other forms, all of which appear to have ablauting vowels.
 They also all have a voiceless stop after the vowel, which may or may not be significant.

 Current status

 Brugmann's law is widely accepted among specialists in Indo-European and Indo-Iranic linguistics.
-Jerzy Kuryłowicz, the author of the explanation of the sasada/sasāda matter (in his Études indoeuropéennes I), eventually abandoned his analysis for of an appeal to the theory of marked vs unmarked morphological categories.
+(Note: Attributed to multiple sources:) Jerzy Kuryłowicz, the author of the explanation of the sasada/sasāda matter (in his Études indoeuropéennes I), eventually abandoned his analysis for of an appeal to the theory of marked vs unmarked morphological categories.

-Martin Joachim Kümmel compares Brugmann's law to developments in Anatolian and Tocharian languages and to Saussure's losses of laryngeals near *o in the internal reconstruction of pre-PIE *o as longer than *e (Kümmel 2012:308).
+Martin Joachim Kümmel compares Brugmann's law to developments in Anatolian and Tocharian languages and to Saussure's losses of laryngeals near *o in the internal reconstruction of pre-PIE *o as longer than *e.